Home > Destinations > North America > USA > Washington State > Seattle > Walking Tours > Walking Tour 3

 14. Theo Chocolate

-This little chocolate factory, at 3400 Phinney Ave.
+This chocolate factory, at 3400 Phinney Ave.
 N. (tel.
-206/632-5100), specializes in organic, fair-trade chocolate and makes some delicious and often unusually flavored chocolate confections.
-Tours of the factory are available daily at 1 and 3pm, so try to schedule your walk around the neighborhood so that you end up here in time for a tour.
+206/632-5100), specializes in organic, fair-trade chocolate and makes some delicious and often unusually flavored confections.
+Tours of the factory are available daily.
+Call ahead for the times and schedule your walk around the neighborhood so that you end up here in time for a tour (be sure to make a reservation first).

 Don't worry, no velociraptors here -- just a pair of friendly topiary Apatosauruses (sort of like brontosaurs) donated to the neighborhood by the Pacific Science Center.

-If it happens to be Sunday, you'll see crowds of people and vendors' stalls stretching back toward the Fremont Bridge from Jurassic Park.
+If it happens to be Sunday, you'll see crowds of people and vendors' stalls stretching back toward the Fremont Bridge from the dinosaur park.
 This is the:

 16. Fremont Sunday Market

 You never know what you might find at this European-style flea market -- perhaps some locally made kilts or a rack of vintage Hawaiian shirts.
-Continue along this street and you'll return to the Fremont Bridge.
+If you've still got energy, fortify yourself at the market and continue your stroll.

 17. Burke-Gilman Trail